winkash/neows/README.md

 Application ETL when invoked

-* Query the API for new data, based on the last record of capture.
+* Queries the API for new data, based on the last record of capture.
 If there are no records in the database, backfill from a user provided date.
-* Capture relevant information about potentially hazardous NEO's, including the close approach date and miss distance.
+* Captures relevant information about potentially hazardous NEO's, including the close approach date and miss distance and writes to db

 Software requirements